youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### list_access_policies

-Retrieves a paginated list of access policies for an identity (an AWS SSO user, an AWS SSO group, or an IAM user) or an AWS IoT SiteWise Monitor resource (a portal or project).
+Retrieves a paginated list of access policies for an identity (an Amazon Web Services SSO user, an Amazon Web Services SSO group, or an IAM user) or an IoT SiteWise Monitor resource (a portal or project).

 Type annotations for `boto3.client("iotsitewise").list_access_policies` method.